 To contact Mary, please email her at Mary@Reflectionsmichiana.com

-Stacy McCaughn, LMHC, is a new member of the Reflections Counseling team, bringing over 20 years of experience in mental health counseling.
+Stacy McCaughn, LMHC, is bringing over 20 years of experience in mental health counseling.
 Stacy works with both adults and children as young as five, addressing issues such as anxiety, depression, co-dependency, emotional regulation, LGBTQ+ and communication challenges.
 Her therapeutic approach incorporates evidence-based practices including Cognitive Behavioral Therapy (CBT), Strength-Based Therapy, Brief Solution-Focused Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Trauma-Informed Therapy.
 Stacy is dedicated to providing compassionate and effective care tailored to each individual's needs.

 To contact Stacy, please email her at Stacy@reflectionsmichiana.com